 - Take your company's overall expenses and subtract them from your gross profit.
 This will help you determine your EBIT for each quarter and the accounting year.

 - Any taxes and interest should also be subtracted from your EBIT.
 Interest charges can be challenging to navigate, so guidance from an accountant with small business experience may be beneficial.

 - Learn whether your company operated at a profit or a loss for each quarter and the accounting year.

 Profit and loss statement preparation doesn't have to be complicated, and completing preparation on your own can be hugely beneficial.
 You'll not only learn more about your business operations, but you'll gain clarity as to what changes you can make within your existing business model to increase profit or avoid further loss.

-To put it simply, small business owners must recognize the importance of profit and loss statements.
+Simply put, small business owners must recognize the importance of profit and loss statements.
 While public corporations are required to complete these statements, familiarizing yourself with the process will help you review your net income and identify areas of improvement or SMB financing options.
-It’s recommended for small business owners to complete a profit and loss statement regularly, so you can stay informed about how well your business is performing.
-You can also compare past statements to recent reports, which can help you see your company’s progression and market evolution.
+It's recommended that small business owners complete a profit and loss statement regularly, so they can stay informed about how well their business is performing.
+You can also compare past statements to recent reports, which can help you see your company's progression and market evolution.